CatsheeRS/stellarthing2d/docs/style.md

  - Use pragma once
  - Add an "i" at the start of interface names (since C++ doesn't have an interface keyword, it's just classes), e.g. `ithingy`
  - Use `override`
+ - In `#include` statements use quotes for internal code and brackets for third-party code
  - Control flow statements are followed **by a space**:
 ```c
 if (condition) value = 0;